cobbzilla/s3s3mirror/README.md

     s3s3mirror.sh [options] <source-bucket>[/src-prefix/path/...] <destination-bucket>[/dest-prefix/path/...]

+### Versions

+The 1.x branch (currently master) has been in use by the most number of people and is the most battle tested.

+The 2.x branch supports copying between S3 and any local filesystem.
+It has seen heavy use and performs well, but is not as widely used as the 1.x branch.

+**In the near future, the 1.x branch will offshoot from master, and the 2.x branch will be merged into master.** There are a handful of features on the 1.x branch that have not yet been ported to 2.x.
+If you can live without them, I encourage you to use the 2.x branch.
+If you really need them, I encourage you to port them to the 2.x branch, if you have the ability.

 ### Options

     -c (--ctime) N           : Only copy objects whose Last-Modified date is younger than this many days